wyattrees/lp_mp_diff_viewer/README.md

 Then, enter your launchpad username and the url of the Merge Proposal you would like to view.

+## Build & Install

+To build the extension, run `vsce package` in the root of this repository.
+This will create a `.vsix` file.

+To install the extension, run `code --install-extension $PATH_TO_VSIX_FILE`.

 ## Features

 Files will be diffed one-by-one.
 When the diff tab is closed, the next one will open.